froztbyte/junk/google-defobuscate/README.md

 Google Search De-obfuscate
 ==========================

-Because I got tired of having to do this step manually.
+Because I got tired of having to do this step manually (copy, paste, select output, copy, re-paste to intended destination).
 And I got annoyed that I'd always have to see their URL tracking crap.

 What's important here